Clarence J. Brown: Political career

 In the 1930s and 1940s, Brown staunchly opposed President Franklin D. Roosevelt's New Deal policies to expand the federal bureaucracy.
 He also opposed expanding U.S. foreign military entanglements until the attack on Pearl Harbor.
 However, in March 1941 he voted in favor of providing increased military aid to the United Kingdom during that country's war against Nazi Germany.
 Following World War II, Brown warned against the continuation and expansion of foreign aid programs that were meant to be temporary.
 When Harry S. Truman became president, Brown opposed his Fair Deal, viewing it as corrupt cronyism through the expansion of federal bureaucracy.

 Brown cosponsored legislation to create the Hoover Commission to study and reform the federal government and served on the commission, formally the Commission on the Organization of the Executive Branch of Government.

 By the 1950s, Brown was the ranking minority member of the important Rules Committee in Congress.
-In the 1960s, he worked with its chairman, Democrat Howard W. Smith of Virginia, to block expansive federal legislation sought by presidents John F. Kennedy and Lyndon B. Johnson.
-Smith was a senior member of the Southern Bloc, established by white Democrats at the turn of the 20th century, when the former Confederate states disfranchised blacks.
+In the 1960s, he worked with its chairman, the Democrat Howard W. Smith of Virginia, to block expansive federal legislation sought by Presidents John F. Kennedy and Lyndon B. Johnson.
+Smith was a senior member of the Southern Bloc, which was established by white Democrats at the turn of the 20th century, when the former Confederate States disfranchised blacks.
 However, near the end of his life, Brown convinced the segregationist Smith to allow landmark civil rights legislation to reach the House floor for a vote.

 He checked out of the hospital to help shepherd the Voting Rights Act of 1965 through Smith's Rules Committee, and he contributed to the achievements of the Civil rights movement.

 Brown died from uremic poisoning due to kidney failure at Bethesda Naval Hospital, Bethesda, Maryland on August 23, 1965.
-He was buried in the I.O.O.F.
+He is buried in the I.O.O.F.
 Cemetery, Blanchester, Ohio.

 Brown was a member of the Masons, K. of P., I.O.O.F., Moose, and M.W.A.

 Brown and his wife Ethel had three children — Betty, Dorothy and Clarence J. "Bud" Brown Jr.